 Sgt.
 Pepper’s was a huge deal culturally and musically, but it also had special significance in our young lives.

-Our father Tommy secured a contract from the Beatles to produce any film released of the same name as the record.
-He did this in a new business partnership venture with the guys who shot and edited the original clip for the song ‘A Day in The Life’.
+Our father Tommy secured a contract from the Beatles to produce any film released with the same name as the record.
+He did this in a business venture with the guys who shot and edited the original clip for the song ‘A Day in The Life’.

-Walking out of the Apple offices, Tommy couldn’t believe his luck.
-That is, until he received a call shortly afterwards from John Lennon and Paul McCartney saying that the Fab Four needed the money they’d advanced him to make the Pepper’s film returned, in order to produce the Magical Mystery Tour film, which they seemed more keen on doing, as it was a new project.
+Coming out of the Apple offices Tommy couldn’t believe his luck.
+That is, until he received a call shortly afterwards from John Lennon and Paul McCartney saying that the Fab Four needed the money they’d advanced him to make the Pepper’s film returned in order for them to produce the Magical Mystery Tour film, which they seemed more keen on doing as it was a new project.

-Tommy was crushed and even though he had everything in writing, returned the advanced funds to the Beatles.
+Tommy was crushed and returned the advanced funds to the Beatles, even though he had everything in writing.
 I’m sure not many people can claim to have done something like that.
 I myself think it was a mistake.
 Being too soft or nice is a trait for which some of us, like Tommy, often have a weakness.

-However, John and Paul said he could still make a film, using the music.
+However, John and Paul said he could still make a film using the music.
 They gave him the synch rights for that purpose, as a gesture.
 But without the lads in the film it wasn’t a project of the same scale.
 While still smuggling, Tom did start putting a film together, called ‘Watch Out for Your Ears’, with other artists and friends performing songs in concert.
-Most notably his new party friend Jimi, who opened the performance pieces tearing into a rendition of Sgt.
-Pepper’s in his inimitable style – which was brilliant – and barely able to remember the lyrics – which was funny.
+Most notably his new party friend Jimi who opened the performance pieces tearing into a rendition of Sgt.
+Pepper’s in his inimitable style, which was brilliant, barely able to remember the lyrics, which was funny.

-Also at that concert, shot in Olympia in 67 I believe, were Traffic and the Animals performing sets, which Tom shot on multiple 16mm cameras.
-Along with these in the final edit of the film were montages of cosmic Hindu deities and characters set to Joe Cocker’s rendition of ‘A Little Help from My Friends’ and a further section of film featuring a pouting Charlotte Rampling – who was living with us at the time – writhing across the hood of a Ford Mustang.
+Also at that concert, shot in Olympia in ’67 I believe, were Traffic and the Animals performing sets which Tom shot on multiple 16mm cameras.
+Along with these in the final edit of the film were montages of cosmic Hindu deities and characters set to Joe Cocker’s rendition of ‘With a Little Help from My Friends’ and a further section of film featuring a pouting Charlotte Rampling, who was living with us at the time, writhing across the hood of a Ford Mustang.
 These were intercut with footage of various GT racing cars tearing around Brands Hatch.
-There was a Lola and also a Ford GT40 and all of this section was set to the music of Led Zep’s ‘Whole Lot of Love’.
+There was a Lola and also a Ford GT40 and all of this section was set to the music of Led Zep’s ‘Whole Lotta Love’.

-As a note to that section of film: the Ford GT40 which Tom ‘owned’ for a while was in fact stolen by his often more dangerous partner in crime, a dealer and smuggler called Taffy, who later sold the GT40 for a huge live aboard truck.
-The story goes Tom and Taffy went to view the GT40 and Taffy then asked the seller if he could test drive the Le Mans winning car and never came back!
+As a note to that section of film: the Ford GT40 which Tom ‘owned’ for a while was in fact stolen by his more dangerous partner in crime, a dealer and smuggler called Taffy, who later sold the GT40 for a huge live-aboard truck.
+The story goes Tom and Taffy went to view the GT40 and Taffy asked the seller if he could test drive the Le Mans winning car and never came back!

 Watching that film on endless occasions in a little screening room at a post production house in Wardour Street, a film production hub in the UK, is how I became obsessed with Jimi Hendrix.
 I’d become immediately affected as a toddler on seeing Jimi perform in the film.
 It was a bit like possession, I’d fling my head back and fourth to the music.
 The editors and Tommy would laugh and my brother would cringe and feel embarrassed at a younger and wilder ‘thing’, a sibling who’d come along and – it seems to me in retrospect – who had taken away a lot of the attention and time from the adults.
 A common psychological dynamic between younger and older brothers.